ImColtonCurtis/flap/README.md

 Feedback and Support

 We value your feedback!
-If you encounter any issues, have suggestions, or need assistance, please contact our support team at support@flapitup.com.
+If you encounter any issues, have suggestions, or need assistance, please contact our support team at nonothinggames@gmail.com.
 We are here to help and improve your gaming experience.
 Credits

-    Game concept and design by Flap It Up!
-Studios.
+    Game concept and design by No Nothing Games.
     Graphics and sound effects sourced from royalty-free libraries.
     Special thanks to our beta testers for their valuable feedback and support.

 So what are you waiting for?
-Download Flap It Up! now and start flapping your way to the top of the world!
+Download flap now and start flapping your way to the top of the world!
 Have fun and happy flapping!